10 tips to improve your Agile daily stand-ups

 - Blockers with unblock ETA.
 If a blocker has an ETA date for unblocking (days or weeks) in the future, do you really need to have a repeat discussion about the blocker everyday?

 - Use green arrows to show movement.
-When someone in the team moves a card on the wall, stick a green arrow icon on it.
-As the day goes on, more and more arrows should appear on the card wall.
+When someone in the team moves a card on the board, stick a green arrow icon on it.
+As the day goes on, more and more arrows should appear on the board.
 Then, at the daily stand-up you will see a nice clear summary of movement over the previous day.
-At the end of the daily stand-up “reset” the card wall be removing all the green arrows.
+At the end of the daily stand-up “reset” the board be removing all the green arrows.
 External stakeholders to the team particularly like this feature as it gives them real feel of progress.
+Post covid, you might use tags instead and configure your tool to show tags on cards.
+In Azure DevOps you can set colors per tag.

-- Card wall admin.
-At the end of the daily stand-up, the person who facilitated it is responsible for tidying up the wall, i.e. straighten the cards, redraw any faded lines, remove the green arrows, and sync the physical card wall with the electronic card wall.
+- Board admin.
+At the end of the daily stand-up, the person who facilitated it is responsible for tidying up the wall, i.e. remove or update tags, and sync the physical card wall with the electronic board if you’re using this.

 About Ian Carroll